-The HFI science data is retrieved and reconstructed as described in section 3.1 of early paper VI[1].
+The HFI science data is retrieved and reconstructed as described in section 3.1 of #planck2011-1-7 Planck early paper VI[1].

 The first stage of HFI data processing is performed on-board in order to generate the telemetry.
-This is described in this page.
+This is described in the HFI\detection\chain#Data\compression section.